joaohf/jepsen-lab/readme.md

 You'll need [Terraform][2] installed.
 You'll also need an AWS account with one of your ssh keys uploaded to aws.
 You'll also need your aws access key and secret access key.

+Generate ssh key for control `ssh-keygen -f control`.
+Placeholder to figure out a better way.

 ## Running ##

 1. Clone this repository